prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware.md

 ## What is Litecoin?
 ![Litecoin Logo](/img/cryptocurrency/litecoin-logo.png){: .img-right .img-small}

 Litecoin is faster than [Bitcoin](/crypto-mining/bitcoin-hardware/), and focuses on smaller transactions.
+It also has a different mining algorithm, known as [Scrypt](/crypto-mining/scrypt-hardware/).

 There will only ever be 84 million Litecoins mined.
 Some may disagree, but many draw the comparison that Litecoin is to Bitcoin as silver is to gold.